KittyGiraudel/a11y-dialog/CONTRIBUTING.md

 For example, to update the Advanced chapter’s Animations page, you would need to update the files `docs/advanced.animations.md`, `versioned_docs/version-6.1.0/advanced.animations.md` and `versioned_docs/version-7.0.0/advanced.animations.md`.

 _Of course, if your update is only relevant to v7 and current you would only update the files that correspond to those versions._

-Once you’ve made the documentation updates intended locally, run `npm build` to build them locally, and then `npm start` to view them.
-The `/build` directory is in `.gitignore` so you will only need to check in and commit the 3 files you’ve updated if you’re intending to submit a pull request.